-Section 1 of this bill sets forth the finding of the Legislature that when a singlefamily residence is partially or completely destroyed by a flood, fire, earthquake or other event for which the Governor proclaims a state of emergency or declaration of disaster, the resulting loss of the depreciation accrued on the partially or completely destroyed residence causes a severe economic hardship to the owner of the residence by increasing the property taxes imposed on the residence.
-Section 2.3 of this bill authorizes the owner of a single-family residence that replaces a single-family residence partially or completely destroyed by a flood, fire, earthquake or other event for which the Governor, on or after July 1, 2012, proclaimed a state of emergency or declaration of disaster to apply to the county assessor for an exemption of a portion of the assessed value of the single-family residence.
-Under section 2.3, the county assessor is required to grant an application for such an exemption if: (1) the single-family residence is occupied as the principal residence of the owner; (2) the single-family residence is located on the same parcel of real property as the single-family residence that was partially or completely destroyed; (3) the parcel on which the single-family residence was located has not been sold or transferred in a transaction to which the real property transfer tax applies; (4) a building permit was issued for the residence or, if the local government does not issue building permits, construction of the residence was commenced within a certain period after the partial or complete destruction of the previous residence; and (5) the floor area of the residence does not exceed
+Section 1 of this bill sets forth the finding of the Legislature that when a single-family residence is partially or completely destroyed by a [natural disaster.] flood, fire, earthquake or other event for which the Governor proclaims a state of emergency or declaration of disaster, the resulting loss of the depreciation accrued on the partially or completely destroyed residence causes a severe economic hardship to the owner of the residence by increasing the property taxes imposed on the residence.
+Section [2] 2.3 of this bill [required] authorizes the owner of a single-family residence that replaces a single-family residence partially or completely destroyed by a [natural disaster which is declared a disaster by] flood, fire, earthquake or other event for which the Governor proclaims a state of emergency or declaration of disaster to [not be considered a new improvement] apply to the county assessor for an exemption of a portion of the assessed value of the single-family residence.
+Under section 2.3, the county assessor is required to grant an application for such an exemption if: (1) the single-family residence is occupied as the principal residence of the owner; (2) the single-family residence is located on the same parcel of real property as the single-family residence that was partially or completely destroyed; (3) the parcel on which the single-family residence was located has not been sold or transferred in a transaction to which the real property transfer tax applies; (4) a building permit was issued for the residence [not later than 3 years] or, if the local government does not issue building permits, construction of the residence was commenced within a certain period after the partial or complete destruction of the previous residence; and [(4)] (5) the floor area of the residence does not exceed 110 percent of the floor area of the residence that was partially or completely destroyed.
+[Under section 2, if treating the single family residence must be considered a new improvement.

-110 percent of the floor area of the residence that was partially or completely destroyed.
+Section 4 of this bill provides that the provisions of section 2 apply to any single family residence that is partially or completely destroyed by a natural disaster which is declared a disaster by the Governor before, on or after July 1, 2017.]
 If an exemption of a portion of the assessed value of a single family residence is granted pursuant to section 2.3, the amount of the exemption is equal to the difference between the assessed value of the single-family residence for which the application was granted and the assessed value that the single-family residence would have had if the single-family residence were deemed not to be a new improvement.
 Thus, under section 2.3, if an exemption is granted, the single-family residence would not lose the depreciation accrued on the partially or completely destroyed residence.
 Under section 2.3, the exemption must no longer be applied if the single-family residence granted the exemption is sold or transferred in a transaction to which the real property transfer tax applies.